Getting Started with Development for Azure Cache

 Use configuration file settings or code to configure access to the cache.

-For more information on configuring your .NET project to use Caching, see How to: Prepare Visual Studio to Use Caching for Windows Azure.
+For more information on configuring your .NET project to use caching, see How to: Prepare Visual Studio to Use In-Role Cache (Azure Cache).

-To configure access to a cache hosted on a Azure role, see How To Guide: Windows Azure Caching.
+To configure access to a cache hosted on a role, see How To Guide: Azure Caching.

 Use the Caching API